manlito/pointcloud-raster/README.md

 ## Background ##

-It is possible to create raster from PNGs using things like cloudcompare.
-However, tools that do raster usually have many requirements and possibly license constraints.
+It is possible to create raster from PNGs using things like awesome cloudcompare.
+However, tools that do raster usually have many requirements to build and possibly license constraints.
 I wanted something simple for my QA needs, where I simply pass the cloud, takes the photos for me, and works in a headless environment.

 In addition, I wanted to be able to do it on any device (IOS, android).

-So, if you depend on high accuracy renders for your customers, this is not for.
-But if you only need to create screenshots/rasters which are for previews, this is for you.
+So, if you depend on high accuracy renders for your customers, this is not for you.
+But if you only need to create screenshots/rasters which are for previews or quick screenshots, enjoy.

-## Roadmap ##
+## Features ##

-### Under development ###

-- [ ] Basic read from TXT or LAS files
+- Supports TXT and LAS files
-- [ ] Raster of a photo to output JPG file
+- Can output to PNG file (requires libpng)
-- [ ] Rastering from fixed view points (top, left, right, bottom)
+- Supports rasters from arbitrary view points (cameras)

-### In the radar, but not even planned yet ###

-- [ ] Support other input
+- Files are rasterized on fly, meaning low memory usage.
+However, raster is hold in memory, which implies max size depends on your system.

+## Todos ##

 - [ ] Floating point outputs (e.g., adding elevation map)
 - [ ] Use raster output to geolocate it (TIFF output).
 If added, will be optional because of GDAL.
-- [ ] Applying arbitrary transform to camera
-- [ ] Low memory footprint with tiled read and write
+- [ ] Low memory footprint with tiled write of output rasters

 ## How to build ##